epomatti/cmv2-whitelist/README.md

 yarn --cwd $CANDYUI start
 ```

-:::spoiler _Click here if you lost your Candy Machine ID_
+:::spoiler _Click here if you forgot your Candy Machine ID_

 Run this to see your Candy Machine configuration: